akashw-22/Genskill_Project-Anonymous_Voting_Sytsem/README.md

 To configure install the python packages listed in the requirements.txt and make sure you have postgresql in your system

-Run the commands in the following order to run the application
+Run the commands in a unix shell in the following order to run the application

 * export FLASK_APP=voting
 * flask initdb : (This has to be run only once to setup the database)